loryhndol/LowpolyBuildings/README.md

 ```

 ## TODO
-- The code is currently built and running on Windows.
+- The code is currently built and running on Windows 10 with Visual Studio 2022.